arielf/weight-loss/README.md

 The 3rd accelerator was understanding the concepts of [Glycemic index](https://en.wikipedia.org/wiki/Glycemic_index) and [***Glycemic Load***](https://en.wikipedia.org/wiki/Glycemic_load), and shifting whatever I chose to eat towards ***lower Glycemic loads***.

-I now believe that I can go all the way back to my original weight when I first landed on US soil.
+I now believe and hope that I can go all the way back to my original weight when I first landed on US soil.

 If I can keep the present rate, it should take 1-2 years to completely reverse the damage of the past ~20 years.